abhay-invertis/productionDjango/README.md

 Recipe Management App 🍴
 A Django-based web application that allows users to explore, manage, and create recipes effortlessly.

-🚀 Functionality
-Browse Recipes:
-Users can view a list of recipes with details like ingredients, preparation steps, and cooking time.

 Search Recipes:
 Find recipes easily by entering keywords, ingredients, or recipe names.